Fall sports season halfway done, best yet to come- Portland edition

 Cheverus joined Bonny Eagle, Massabesic, Scarborough and Thornton Academy for a cross country meet at Biddeford Friday.
 The Stags girls’ team finished third.
 Grace Turner (fifth, 21 minutes, 28 seconds) was the top individual.
 The boys’ squad placed fourth.
 Will Herman (10th, 18:23) was the top individual.

 Deering and Portland ran with Falmouth, Sanford and South Portland at Westbrook.
 In the boys’ meet, won by the Yachtsmen, the Rams came in second and the Bulldogs were third.
 Individually, Portland was paced by Wyatt Dana, who came in fourth in 17:02.76, and Deering was led by Owen Pfaff (eighth, 17:30.63).
-Results from the girls’ meet weren’t available at press time.
+In the girls’ meet, the Bulldogs finished first and the Rams didn’t score as a team.
+Portland was paced by Tenley Flint (fourth, 21:10.39).
+Deering’s Megan Cunningham placed third individually (20:41.94).

 Waynflete joined Cape Elizabeth and York at Greely.
 The girls’ squad placed fourth.
 Blythe Thompson was 10th individually in 22:45.
 The Flyers boys came in fourth.
 Levi Lilienthal was 20th individually in 19:47.